Distances are calculated in a straight line and may not reflect actual travel distance.

 The cottage stands off a no through road, within the conservation area of the pleasant market town of Alton.
 It is about a fifth of a mile, via pavements and footpaths, of the High Street and other local facilities.
 The attractive and popular market town of Alton is conveniently situated amidst fine Hampshire countryside between the regional centres of Guildford, Farnham and Basingstoke.
 There is a good range of local shops in the High Street together with a selection of schools, further education college, outlying golf courses, library, doctors, dentists and a number of social and cultural activities, together with a mainline railway station connecting to London Waterloo in just over the hour.
 The A31 provides a link to the A3 and M3 providing a route to London, the south west and beyond.

 The gardens are a delightful feature and comprise well stocked flower borders, a small ornamental pond and an area of lawn together with a paved patio and private seating area which benefits from the evening sun.
 There is off street parking for a small car and planning permission was granted on 13 July 2015 (now lapsed) for a ground floor and first floor extension ref 28978/002.
-Further information can be obtained from the agents or at http://www.easthants.gov.uk/planning.
+Further information can be obtained from the agents or the Planning Department at East Hampshire District Council.

 Off Street Parking